 Our residence communities vary with three universal communities (i.e., co-ed), and 12 communities that offer separate housing to those who identify as woman, and those who identify as men.

 Since many students choose to live at St. Mike's specifically because of our residence structure, all residents are expected to abide by the visiting hours which are:

+Sunday through Saturday:

-Sunday through Thursday 10:00 a.m. - 11:00 p.m.
-Fridays and Saturdays 10:00 a.m. - 12:30 a.m.
+10:00 a.m. - 12:00 a.m.